Os-tasty-code/321Project/README.md

 'cd ../my-app                                           '
 'npm init                                               '
-'npm install react                                      ' 'npm install --save axois                               '
+'npm install react                                      ' 'npm install --save axios                               '

 ### REACT
 In order to run the frontend (React Code), please move into the my-app folder and run the program.